 This simple step is the most critical to your success.
 The recipes you choose make or break your meal planning.

-First, consider how many nights you need dinners.
-Most people plan for five nights and leave two nights for leftovers or dining out.
+First, consider the number of nights for which you need dinners.
+Most people plan for five nights per week and leave two nights for leftovers or dining out.

-Start with your family’s favorite dinners, ones that don’t take long to cook.
-Don’t pick complicated recipes with unique ingredients.
-If your family eats leftovers, cook a bigger batch that will leave you with extra servings.
+If you are new to meal planning, it helps to start with your family’s favorite dinners, ones that don’t take long to cook.
+Don’t pick complicated recipes with hard-to-find ingredients.

 Step 2: Shop for ingredients